-The district provides Workers' Compensation (WC) Insurance, as required by law.
-Employees who sustain any injury at work must immediately notify their immediate supervisor, or in the absence of their immediate supervisor notify the Personnel Director.
-An injured employee must fill out a Form N and the employee's supervisor will determine whether to report the claim or to file the paperwork if the injury requires neither medical treatment or lost work time.
+The district provides Workers' Compensation Insurance, as required by law.
+Employees who sustain any injury at work must immediately notify their immediate supervisor, or in the absence of their immediate supervisor notify the Business Office.
+An injured employee must fill out a Form N at the Bryant School District Business Office.
 While many injuries will require no medical treatment or time lost at work, should the need for treatment arise later, it is important that there be a record that the injury occurred.
 All employees have a duty to provide information and make statements as requested for the purposes of the claim assessment and investigation.